How to Load Bikes onto a Bike Rack

 - Lock your bikes into the rack when you have loaded them so you know they are secure

-- Use additional straps to secure bikes in place if this makes them feel more sturdy
+- Use additional tension straps to secure bikes in place if this makes them feel more sturdy and ensure you have the correct tension on the straps to keep the bikes in place

-- Alternate the direction you load the bikes in if you are loading more than one so the handlebars don't knock into each other
+- Alternate the direction you load the bikes in if you are loading more than one so the handlebars don't knock into each other.
+You may want to use some padding between each bike

 - Do not load your bike onto the rack with valuable accessories attached to it.
 Store these inside your vehicle